 Deforestation & Reforestation

-would be a huge ecological benefit that may eliminate the need to use marginal land at all.
-This would allow its return to a wilderness state to help preserve wildlife while the trees would mitigate climate change and drought by sequestering CO2 and boosting evapotranspiration.
+To circle back to the option for conservation, the low land use of vegan diets would be a huge ecological benefit that may eliminate the need to use marginal land for food production at all.
+This would allow its return to a wilderness or other native state to help preserve wildlife while the trees would mitigate climate change and drought by sequestering CO2 and boosting evapotranspiration.